michaelja2983/chargingzone/README.md

 ### Logo and Navigation Bar

 ![Logo and navbar](/assets/images/navigation.JPG)
--Navbar on all 3 pages.
+- Navbar on all 3 pages.
--Collapsable hamburger bar for small screen sizes.
+- Collapsable hamburger bar for small screen sizes.
--Page your on option with current page highlighted.
+- Page your on option with current page highlighted.

 ### Hero Image

 ![Hero Image](/assets/images/hero.jpg)
--Responsive Hero Image.
+- Responsive Hero Image.
--Auto Zoom Function on Page Load.
+- Auto Zoom Function on Page Load.
--Key Introduction Text.
+- Key Introduction Text.
--Only on the homepage.
+- Only on the homepage.
--Image encapsulates the theme of the website.
+- Image encapsulates the theme of the website.

 ### Site Aim's and Objectives

 ![Aims](/assets/images/aims.JPG)
--Key list of aims.
+- Key list of aims.
--Introduces the key areas of the website.
+- Introduces the key areas of the website.
--Option to Join The Club for further updates.
+- Option to Join The Club for further updates.

 ### Modal contained on the header and within Site Aim's and Objectives.

 ![Modal](/assets/images/modal1.JPG)
--Responsive modal when clicking the Join the Club button.
+- Responsive modal when clicking the Join the Club button.
--Button available in the header navigation bar of all pages.
+- Button available in the header navigation bar of all pages.
--Further button on the homepage under Keeping Social.
+- Further button on the homepage under Keeping Social.

 Site Information- electric charger connector types.